QuietMisdreavus/synchronoise/README.md

 [Documentation](https://docs.rs/synchronoise)

 This is a collection of synchronization facilities that aren't part of the standard library that I wanted to make sure were available for the Rust community.

-Right now it's just a port of CountdownEvent and EventWaitHandle (AutoResetEvent/ManualResetEvent) from .NET, but it could be expanded in the future.
+This crate contains the following synchronization primitives:

+* `CountdownEvent`, a port of `System.Threading.CountdownEvent` from .NET.
+* `SignalEvent`, a port of `System.Threading.EventWaitHandle` (and its derived classes, `AutoResetEvent` and `ManualResetEvent`) from .NET.
+* `WriterReaderPhaser`, a port of `WriterReaderPhaser` from HdrHistogram.

 To add this crate to your project, add the following line to your Cargo.toml: